Overview of options for cashing in your pension

 Be aware that seeking advice will cost around £1,000 or more, even if the recommendation is not to do anything.
 If you do go ahead and move your money, you face additional charges for arranging and managing an investment portfolio.
 If your adviser recommends a transfer, the transfer value forms the initial capital for the new defined contribution scheme.

-While Mark has decided to retire from the Fire Service, the loss in income will mean that he has to seek part-time work to maintain his current living standards.
+While Mark has decided to retire, the loss in income will mean that he has to seek part-time work to maintain his current living standards.

 You can’t convert public sector final salary schemes into a defined contribution scheme, but Mark says he wouldn’t have taken advantage of the new pension freedoms anyway.